dcdpr/did-btc1/chapters/Beacons.md

 A Map Beacon creates a ::Beacon Signal:: that commits to multiple DID update payloads, each identified by a **did:btc1** identifier.
-To do so, it constructs a new document of key-value pairs, where the key is the **did:btc1** identifier and the value is the hash of the corresponding DID update payload, and publishes a hash of the consolidated document.
+To do so, it constructs a map, where the key is the **did:btc1** identifier and the value is the hash of the corresponding DID update payload, and publishes a hash of the map.

 If a DID update payload is not publicly discoverable (i.e., is not published to a ::CAS:: under its hash), the only parties that are aware of it are the DID controller and any parties provided it by the DID controller.
-However, any party that has access to or is provided the consolidated key-value pair document is at least aware of the existence of all **did:btc1** identifiers in the document and the existence of their DID update payloads.
+However, any party that has access to or is provided the map is at least aware of the existence of all **did:btc1** identifiers in the map and the existence of their DID update payloads.

-For a Map Beacon, proof of non-inclusion of a **did:btc1** identifier is simply its absence from the consolidated key-value pair document.
+For a Map Beacon, proof of non-inclusion of a **did:btc1** identifier is simply its absence from the map.

 The `type` of the `service` for a Map Beacon is "MapBeacon".